defi-defense-dao/defi-risk-tools-list/README.md

 Building on the work of awesome projects like DeFi Score, Nexus Mutual, Aave's Safety Modules, and others, we believe that large technical vulnerabilities are the biggest risk to a thriving DeFi community over the next few years.
 Smart contracts that contain large amounts of value face the following risks:

-Smart Contract Risk - Technical bugs that can expose funds to hackers Centralization Risk - Centralized admin keys are stolen or used nefariously or oracles are manipulated to allow an exploit Financial Risk - Collateral falls below outstanding obligations, likely due to price movement, or low liquidity leads to locked funds
+Smart Contract Risk - Technical bugs that can expose funds to hackers Centralization Risk - Centralized admin keys are stolen or used nefariously, or oracles are manipulated to allow an exploit Financial Risk - Collateral falls below outstanding obligations, likely due to price movement, or low liquidity leads to locked funds

 ## Risk Ratings